Impeachment: American Crime Story: Response from involved parties

 Allison Tripp, the daughter of Linda Tripp, reacted positively to the show's empathetic depiction of her mother and Sarah Paulson's performance.
 According to Paulson, she never had a chance to consult Tripp on the project prior to her death in 2020, a year before the show's release.

 Bill and Hillary Clinton, according to executive producer Dana Walden, have not officially commented on the show, though the producers made sure to repeatedly vet the writing.

+Paula Jones heavily criticized her portrayal in the series.